Appendix: Config Format Reference

 x

-# only receive push scope (this scope), ignore others (like root scope, etc.)
+# scope context options: only receive push scope (this scope)

 ## push_scope = country